A Categorification of Quantum sl_3 Projectors and the sl_3 Reshetikhin-Turaev Invariant of Tangles: Introduction

 In \cite{BarNatan2}, Bar-Natan introduced a geometric formulation of Khovanov's $\mathfrak{sl}_2$ homology theory for tangles.
 In this framework, the invariant of a tangle takes values in a category whose objects are complexes composed of crossingless tangles and cobordisms.
 This construction gives a categorification of the Temperley-Lieb algebra, meaning that the Temperley-Lieb algebra can be recovered from this category by taking the Grothendieck group.

-The Jones-Wenzl projectors are special idempotent elements of the Temperley-Lieb algebra relevant to quantum topology, where they are used to give combinatorial constructions of the $\mathfrak{sl}_2$ Reshetikhin-Turaev invariants of framed links (ie the colored Jones polynomial) and the $\mathfrak{sl}_2$ Witten-Reshetikhin-Turaev invariants of 3-manifolds.
+The Jones-Wenzl projectors are special idempotent elements of the Temperley-Lieb algebra relevant to quantum topology, where they are used to give combinatorial constructions of the $\mathfrak{sl}_2$ Reshetikhin-Turaev invariants of framed links (i.e. the colored Jones polynomial) and the $\mathfrak{sl}_2$ Witten-Reshetikhin-Turaev invariants of 3-manifolds.
 A natural question to ask is whether there exist objects in Bar-Natan's category corresponding to these projectors.

 This question has been answered in the affirmative by various authors using differing constructions.
 In \cite{Rozansky}, Rozansky has constructed complexes in Bar-Natan's category satisfying categorified versions of the defining relations of the Jones-Wenzl projectors and mapping to them via the canonical map to the Grothendieck group.
-These complexes are presented as the stable limit of the complexes assigned to $k$-twist torus braids as $k\to \infty$, ie as the complexes associated to `infinite twists.'
+These complexes are presented as the stable limit of the complexes assigned to $k$-twist torus braids as $k\to \infty$, i.e. as the complexes associated to `infinite twists.'
 Cooper and Krushkal \cite{CooperKrushkal} used a categorified version of the Frenkel-Khovanov recursion relation for the Jones-Wenzl projectors \cite{FrenkelKhovanov} to give an alternative construction of these categorified projectors.
 Finally, Frenkel, Stroppel, and Sussan \cite{FrenkelStroppelSussan} have used category $\mathcal{O}$ methods to construct categorified Jones-Wenzl projectors.
-It can be shown that the constructions of Rozansky and Cooper-Krushkal agree and that these constructions are related to that of Frenkel-Stroppel-Sussan \cite{StroppelSussan}.
+It can be shown that the constructions of Rozansky and Cooper-Krushkal agree and that these constructions are related to that of Frenkel-Stroppel-Sussan \cite{StroppelSussan} (see also \cite{MazorchukStroppel} for a connection between the category $\mathcal{O}$ formulation of Khovanov homology and the webs and foams formulation used in this paper).

 In this paper, we extend the results of Rozansky and Cooper-Krushkal to the $\mathfrak{sl}_3$ case.
 Playing the role of the Temperley-Lieb algebra is Kuperberg's $\mathfrak{sl}_3$ spider \cite{Kuperberg}, a combinatorial construction which describes a full subcategory of the category $\Rep \mathcal{U}_q(\mathfrak{sl}_3)$ of (type I) finite dimensional representations of the quantum group $\mathcal{U}_q(\mathfrak{sl}_3)$ at generic $q$.
 The quantum $\mathfrak{sl}_3$ knot invariant has a simple description in this context which has been categorified in \cite{Khovanov3}.
 Mackaay and Vaz gave a geometric reformulation of this knot homology in \cite{MackaayVaz} akin to Bar-Natan's construction which was extended by Morrison and Nieh in \cite{MorrisonNieh} to give a categorification of the $\mathfrak{sl}_3$ spider.